gilbertwat/gilbertwat.github.io/_posts/2012-07-12-representing-statuses.md

 layout: post
 title: Representing Statuses
 date: '2012-07-12T17:10:00+08:00'
-categories: software-engineering
+categories: ["Software Engineering"]
 tags:
-- software design
+- software Design
-- system design
+- system Design
 ---
-When I am doing system design, there are some recurring problems.
+When I am doing system Design, there are some recurring problems.
 One of the problem is to represent status of certain records.
 Take an example of a transaction table.

 Solution #1: Saving the actual name of the status as is.